This Honeymoon Hole-in-One Is the Happiest Video Ever

 While honeymoons are a time to celebrate marriages, Audrey and Craig Stammen have another special reason to rejoice.

-The newlyweds were enjoying a round of golf on the last day of their honeymoon at a golf course in Kauai, Hawaii when luck struck.
+The newlyweds were enjoying a round of golf on the last day of their honeymoon at a golf course in Manele, Lanai, Hawaii when luck struck.
 After concentrating for a few moments, Audrey takes swing and stares at the ball nearing the hole, while Craig can be heard off-camera repeating, "Go in the hole."
 It did just that.

 The couple had neared a hole-in-one earlier in the course, so they erred on the side of caution in case it did happen later that day.
 Audrey told TIME that she and Craig decided at the beginning of the round to video all par 3s that day just in case one of us got a hole in one."
 After Audrey hit the remarkable shot, she and Craig can be heard laughing and celebration the achievement.
 "I'm so excited I feel like crying," she said on video.